 Thanks to my family and friends.
 To my mentor, out of respect for privacy, I won’t say his name (you know who you are), thanks for always taking the time to edit my work.
 Your friendship has always given buoyancy to my sunken place.
 My wife and co-conspirator, Haruki, is a hustler and had it not been for her, I would still be wallowing in self-doubt, trying to substitute my fantasized efforts for actually banging on my craft.

 To my daughter, Kantra, you are the metronome to which my heart keeps time.
 Everyday you show me my limits and then push me further than I ever imagined.
 I know you’re already way ahead of me, just don’t run too fast, look both ways.
 Your “ouchies” are battle wounds, be proud, play hard.
 The pain goes away.
 Thinking about you and your mother is, a lot of times, too much to contemplate.
-Both of you drive me up the wall, but you know I love you.
-Thank you for your patience and fearless love.
+I love you.
+Thank you for your patience and relentless love.
 One.